toolsforresearch/tfr_responsive/README.md

 # Introduction
 We have tested the template and it works on version 2.05 of Limesurvey.
 We have not tested it on earlier versions, so it may probably not work on older versions.

-The template will work fine on all modern major browsers.
+The template will work fine on all modern major browsers: Internet Explorer version 9 and up, Chrome, Firefox, Opera, Safari.
 IE8 is not modern, so it will probably fail in that browser.
-We did not develop this template for IE 8 and we will not support it for use on IE 8.

 # License
 You are free to alter this template and to use it on any server you want.